ZGliv/BB/docs/README.md

-# Dayron GPT - Voice-Enabled AI Chat Application
+# Bigot Bot - Voice-Enabled AI Chat Application

 A Next.js application that integrates with Vapi.ai for real-time voice conversations with AI.